CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 ## Understanding Backup Configuration and Basic Operations

-The backup configuration for a PGO managed Postgres cluster resides in the `spec.archive.pgbackrest` section of a custom resource.
+The backup configuration for a PGO managed Postgres cluster resides in the `spec.backups.pgbackrest` section of a custom resource.
 In addition to indicate which version of pgBackRest to use, this section allows you to configure the fundamental backup settings for your Postgres cluster, including:

-- `spec.archive.pgbackrest.configuration` - allows to add additional configuration and references to Secrets that are needed for configuration your backups.
+- `spec.backups.pgbackrest.configuration` - allows to add additional configuration and references to Secrets that are needed for configuration your backups.
 For example, this may reference a Secret that contains your S3 credentials.
-- `spec.archive.pgbackrest.global` - a convenience to apply global [pgBackRest configuration](https://pgbackrest.org/configuration.html).
+- `spec.backups.pgbackrest.global` - a convenience to apply global [pgBackRest configuration](https://pgbackrest.org/configuration.html).
 An example of this may be setting the global pgBackRest logging level (e.g. `log-level-console: info`), or provide configuration to optimize performance.
-- `spec.archive.pgbackrest.repos` - information on each specific pgBackRest backup repository.
+- `spec.backups.pgbackrest.repos` - information on each specific pgBackRest backup repository.
 This allows you to configure where and how your backups are stored.
 You can keep backups in up to four (4) different locations!

 You can configure the `repos` section based on the backup storage system you are looking to use.
 Specifically, you configure your `repos` section according to the storage type you are using.
-There are four storage types available in `spec.archive.pgbackrest.repos`:
+There are four storage types available in `spec.backups.pgbackrest.repos`:

 | Storage Type | Description  |
 |--------------| ------------ |